ArduPilot/MethodicConfigurator/BLOG-discuss1.md

 ## Pitch axis

-1. On *ArduPilot Methodic Configurator* select `30_autotune_pitch_setup.param` and write it to the FC.
+1. On *ArduPilot Methodic Configurator* select `30_autotune_pitch_setup.param` and upload it to the FC.
 It will activate the pitch axis Autotune.
 1. When asked *Should the FC values now be copied to the 31_autotune_pitch_results.param file?* select `No`.
 1. Outdoors on a non-windy day (or indoors in a big warehouse like we at IAV do) take off and fly in either `AltHold` or `Loiter` flight mode.
 1. At about 2 meters high, select `Autotune` flight mode in the RC Transmitter to engage Autotune.